DIY: Finishing What We Start

 I’m a serious do-it-yourselfer.
 If we need a new blanket for the bed, I’ll start sewing a quilt.
-If we need bread for sandwiches, I might start making a loaf of bread.
-Now my husband and I need a place to live, so we’re remodeling an old airplane hangar all by ourselves.
+If we need bread for sandwiches, I start making a loaf of bread.
+Now that my husband and I need a place to live, we’re remodeling an old airplane hangar all by ourselves.

 But so many of our DIY projects are not getting done.

-Artist and songwriter Piero Milani said, “Why should I buy expensive art when I can make my own?”
+Artist and songwriter Piero Milani once said, “Why should I buy expensive art when I can make my own?”

 So here’s what I propose for finishing the DIYs we start.